Kyle Shanahan: Early years

-Shortly after Shanahan graduated from Texas in 2003, he became a graduate assistant to Karl Dorrell at UCLA.
-As a graduate assistant, he worked with players like Maurice Jones-Drew, Marcedes Lewis, and Drew Olson, but he still had to take classes and could not spend all his time on football.
+Shortly after graduating from Texas in 2003, Shanahan became a graduate assistant to Karl Dorrell at UCLA.
+As a graduate assistant, he worked with players like Maurice Jones-Drew, Marcedes Lewis, and Drew Olson.
+However, Shanahan still had to take classes and could not spend all his time on football.

-Tampa Bay Buccaneers

 Shanahan was hired as assistant coach for offensive quality control under head coach Jon Gruden with the Tampa Bay Buccaneers in 2004.
 As a quality control coach, Shanahan helped break down game film and drew diagrams of plays for the playbook.
 He has said that his time spent using the computer program SuperPaint to draw up plays for Gruden introduced him to many plays used in the NFL.

-Houston Texans
+Houston Texans (2006–2009)

-In 2006, Shanahan was hired by Gary Kubiak to serve as wide receivers coach for the Houston Texans.
+In 2006, Shanahan was hired by Gary Kubiak to serve as the wide receivers coach for the Houston Texans.
 Kubiak had previously served as offensive coordinator under Mike Shanahan with the Broncos.
 At the time, Kyle Shanahan was the youngest position coach in the NFL.
-The following season, Shanahan received another promotion to become the Texans quarterback coach.
+The following season, Shanahan became the Texans' quarterbacks coach.
 In 2007, he had also been offered to become offensive coordinator at the University of Minnesota, where former Broncos assistant Tim Brewster just became head coach.
 Shanahan declined, citing his decision to be an NFL coach.
 Shanahan was immediately considered the frontrunner for the vacant offensive coordinator position after Mike Sherman had left the Texans to take over as head coach at Texas A&M University.

 On January 11, 2008, Shanahan was officially promoted, becoming the youngest coordinator in the NFL, being more than three years younger than Josh McDaniels of the New England Patriots.
 Despite his lack of experience, Shanahan found near instant success overseeing an NFL offense.
 The Texans finished their 2008 season third in yards per game.
 This reflected the individual success of his top offensive players that year.
 The Texans' starting quarterback Matt Schaub led the league in passing yards, and wide receiver Andre Johnson led the league in receiving yards.